xavharrison/Biologging/README.md

 # Biologging
-Analysis and Code for Harrison (2020) A Brief Introduction to the Analysis of Time Series Data from Biologger Studies
+Analysis and Code for Harrison (2021) A Brief Introduction to the Analysis of Time Series Data from Biologging Studies